maximprokopchuk/auto_catalog_client/README.md

 ## Usage

-Create `config/config.ts` file.
-You can use `config/config.example.ts` as example
+You can change API serverURL in `config/config.ts` file

 Install dependencies: